flet-dev/website/blog/2024-11-27-flet-v-0-25-release-announcement.md

 ### Control over app compilation and cleanup

-`flet build` command is no longer compiling app `.py` files into `.pyc` by default which allows you to avoid (defer?) discovery of any syntax errors in your app and complete the packaging.
+`flet build` command is no longer compiling app `.py` files into `.pyc` by default which allows you to defer discovery of any syntax errors in your app and complete the packaging.

 You can control the compilation and cleanup with the following new options: